Black-Hell-Team/Vimrc/README.md

 # Vimrc

-> Vimrc made by us from Black Hell Team, it has several plugins and functions to automate things, enjoy but first see how to install below (note: it will only work for linux and termux distros)
+> Vimrc made by us from Black Hell Team, it has several plugins and functions to automate things, enjoy but first see how to install below (note: it will only work for linux ditros and termux)

 ```sh